NendoTaka/RandomProjects/README.md

 Projects:

-Checkers with Game Tree - Not started
+Checkers with Game Tree - In Progress

 Chess with ML Model - Not started